 This course introduces students to the core of black Christian theological thought: black liberation theology.
 We will explore the historical roots of black Christian theology and focus on some of its key tenets, like the physical depiction of Christ, the depiction of the Christian community/communities and the role of Christianity.
 We will identify the major points of convergence and divergence between black liberation theology and other liberation theologies such as womanist theology and Latin American liberation theology.

-REL 314 Modern Christian Thought (CORE-Western Civilization)
+REL 314 Western Spirituality: Contemporary Issues (CORE-Western Civilization)

-Prerequisites: 3 credits in religion or junior standing and permission of the instructor.
-(Second semester/3 credits)
+Prerequisites: 3 credits in religion and permission of the instructor.
+(First semester-odd years/3 credits)